 The purposes of NCAFA's Series I Farm Real Estate loans may include the following:

-A $75 application fee is required when the application is submitted.
+A $150 application fee is required when the application is submitted.
+At closing, a fee of 1/8th of 1% of the loan amount is required.
 NCAFA will cover all loan processing costs, including the FSA Guarantee fee of one and a half percent (1.5%) of 90% of the principal amount of the loan, appraisal cost and docket preparation and not pass these costs on to the borrower.

 NCAFA does not charge an origination fee.